also available in 2018

-In this module you’ll develop the knowledge of groups that you’ve gained in second year.
-You’ll study ‘direct products’ which are used to construct new groups, while any finite group is shown to ‘factor’ into ‘simple’ pieces.
-You’ll also consider situations in which a group ‘acts’ on a set by permuting its elements; this powerful idea is used to identify the symmetries of the Platonic solids, and to help study the structure of groups themselves.
+Situations will be considered in which a group ‘acts’ on a set by permuting its elements; this powerful idea is used to identify the symmetries of the Platonic solids, and to help study the structure of groups themselves.

 Introducing the Lebesgue integral for functions on the real line, this module features a classical approach to the construction of Lebesgue measure on the line and to the definition of the integral.
 The bounded convergence theorem is used to prove the monotone and dominated convergence theorems, and the results are illustrated in classical convergence problems including Fourier integrals.

 Among the range of topics addressed on this module, students will become familiar with Lebesgue's definition of the integral, and the integral of a step function.
 There will be an introduction to subsets of the real line, including open sets and countable sets.
 Students will measure of an open set, and will discover measurable sets and null sets.
 Additionally, the module will focus on integral functions, along with Lebesgue's integral of a bounded measurable function, his bounded convergence theorem and the integral of an unbounded function.
 Dominated convergence theorem; monotone convergence theorem.